 All applications for consent are to be addressed and submitted to the Minister of Colleges and Universities.
-There must be a separate submission prepared for each program/or program cluster for which the applicant is seeking the Minister's consent.
+There must be a separate submission prepared for each program or program bundle for which the applicant is seeking the Minister's consent.

-Upon referral to the Board, your institution will be invoiced for the non-refundable application fee of \$5,000 CDN (or \$25,000 for new programs by private institutions and public-out-of-province providers) payable to the Ontario Ministry of Finance.
-Organizations applying for Ministerial consent are required to submit all materials electronically on a USB stick or equivalent.
+Upon referral to the Board, your institution will be invoiced for the non-refundable application fee of \$5,000 CDN (or \$25,000 for new programs by private institutions and public out of province providers).
+Organizations applying for Ministerial consent are required to submit all materials electronically.
 For details on what to include please see instructions under 4.2 (new program) and 4.3 (program renewals).